Computers and printing

 Printing, photocopying, and scanning

-The library has three additional scanners including a public-access scanner, an extra-large format scanner, and a color scanner that supports duplex scanning and auto-page feed for up to 50 pages at one time.
+The library has two additional scanners, an extra-large format scanner, and a color scanner that supports duplex scanning and auto-page feed for up to 50 pages at one time.
 You can save files to your personal AFS space or to a USB flash drive.

 How to pay for printing and photocopying